alekcangp/SwitcheoSmartContractExplorer/README.md

 3. Orders history (for V2, V1.5, V1 and  multi addresses)
 4. Trading volume for each token (for V2, V1.5, V1 and  multi addresses)
 5. Total tokens balance in NEO for all users in Switcheo's contracts (for V2, V1.5, V1)
-6. Volume fees of tokens DASHBOARD
+6. Volume fees of tokens (using switcheolytics.tech API)
+7. Status monitor of switcheo's nodes

 How to try out?